qdot/lovesense-max/README.md

 ## Usage

-Currently, the library consists of a Python module for controlling Lovense toys.
+Currently, the library has implementations for controlling Lovense toys in the following languages/packages:

+- Python
+- Max/MSP

 If you need an implementation in a language not currently supported by liblovense, please
 [file an issue on the github tracker](http://github.com/metafetish/liblovense/issues).